H2CO3/sdl2-sparkling/doc/SDL.md

 correct (or given at all), or the current platform does not support this feature.

     hashmap GetVersions()

-Returns a hashmap with sub-hashmaps containing version numbers of each SDL library, where each sub-hashmap holds the following data:
+Returns a hashmap with sub-hashmaps containing version numbers of each bound library available in SDL2-Sparkling, where each sub-hashmap holds the following data:

 * `major` : major revision (increments with massive changes, additions, and enhancements)
 * `minor` : minor revision (increments with backwards-compatible changes to the major revision)